matanster/PyLeapMouse/README.md

 ###Small word of advice for making changes to the code:
 For making changes, see https://github.com/matanster/PyLeapMouse/blob/master/PalmControl.py for starters.

+###Performance impact
+Note that the Leap may consume a full single CPU (on Linux) when interaction in its sensed cube area is anywhere above moderately intense.
+Surely you have more than a single CPU but it's nice to be aware of this impact.

 ###Setup
 0. Download and install the Leap SDK for your platform
 1. Start the leap software